braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/best_practices/managing_email_subscriptions.md

 # Managing email subscriptions

-Make sure you are familiar with the tools that Braze provides for [managing users' email subscriptions][22] and targeting campaigns at users with particular subscription states.
+Make sure you are familiar with the tools that Braze provides for [managing user email subscriptions][22] and targeting campaigns at users with particular subscription states.
 These tools are critical for compliance with [anti-spam laws][23].

 ## Unsubscribed email addresses